-- Code for imagenorm - Print the first two eigenvalues of the intensity-normalized test matrix: - How does intensity normalization affect the eigenvalues and eigenvectors of test?
+- Code for imagenorm - Print the first two eigenvalues of the intensity-normalized test matrix: - How does intensity normalization affect the eigenvalues and eigenvectors of test? - Explain why this intensity normalization necessary

-Problem 2: Face Detection
+Problem 3: Face Detection

 In this problem we will compare the performance of classifiers based on Nearest- Neighbor (NN) and PCA for the task of face detection.

+A Receiver Operating Characteristic curve (or ROC curve) is a plot of the true positive rate against the false positive rate for the different possible cutpoints of a diagnostic test.
 We will use a few samples from their ROC curves to compare the overall performance of the classifiers.
 We will also evaluate the performance in practice on a few test images.
 We will measure the speed of the different classifiers (i.e. the average time required to classify an input).
 The cputime function will useful in this task.
 For performance evaluation and testing, we will divide the face and nonface data into training and testing sets.
 Let the training set consist of the first ten people (i.e. columns 1-10 of the face matrices) and the first half of the nonface images (i.e. columns 1-100 of nonface).
 Let the remaining images be the testing set.

 It goes without saying that you will never train on your testing images!